Apply For SASSA Care Dependency Grant Online 2025

 What Happens if Your Application is Denied?

-• You can appeal the decision to the Minister of Social Development at the Department of Social Development’s national office.
+If your application is not approved, you will receive written notification explaining the reason.
+You can appeal the decision to the Minister of Social Development at the Department of Social Development’s national office.

 How to Use the SASSA Care Dependency Grant